horaceheaven/horaceheaven.github.io/_publications/the-cost-of-tomorrow.md

 ---
-title: "The cost of tomorrow"
+title: "The Cost of Tomorrow"
 collection: publications
 type: "Publications"
 date: 2022-12-17